shunwynn96/News-Web-App/README.md

 # News-Web-App
-A News Web Application with a frontend built using Reactjs, backend built using Node.js and Express
+A News Web Application with a frontend built using React, backend built using Node.js and Express
 and Axios for handling the http requests.

 Check out the app: https://shielded-ridge-76588.herokuapp.com/